 Arsenic is a naturally occurring chemical element found throughout our environment and its living systems.
 Arsenic can enter groundwater through erosion and weathering of soils, minerals, and ores.
 Arsenic compounds are used in the manufacture of a variety of products and may enter our environment directly from industrial effluents and indirectly from atmospheric deposition.

-Short term exposure (days/weeks) to very high levels of inorganic arsenic can also cause various health effects including skin effects, nausea, diarrhea, vomiting and numbness in hands and feet.
+Short term exposure (over multiple days or weeks) to very high levels of inorganic arsenic can also cause various health effects including skin lesions, nausea, diarrhea, vomiting and numbness in hands and feet.

 Health Canada continues to recommend that Canadians consume a variety of foods from each food group according to Eating Well with Canada's Food Guide.

 To obtain an electronic copy of the January 2016 - Scientific Assessment in Support of a Lower Tolerance for Arsenic in Apple Juice, please contact our publications office or send an e-mail to firstname.lastname@example.org with the subject heading "hpfb BCS arsenic scientific evaluation 2016-eng"